 Dear Colleagues and Friends,

-Our team of faculty, program coordinators, and researchers is dedicated to the success of North Carolina’s community colleges.
 We are here to meet the needs of college leaders, at all levels, in their work to develop North Carolina’s workforce by increasing postsecondary credential attainment for our residents.
 I invite you to engage with us often through our programming, research and other resources.

 To learn more about the history of the NC State College of Education’s support for community colleges, as well as the critical work we are doing within the Belk Center, please visit the “What We Do” section of our website.
 We look forward to working with you.